Mongolian language: Rounding harmony

 Mongolian also has rounding harmony, which does not apply to close vowels.
 If a stem contains /o/ (or /ɔ/), a suffix that is specified for an open vowel will have [o] (or [ɔ], respectively) as well.
 However, this process is blocked by the presence of /u/ (or /ʊ/) and /ei/; e.g. /ɔr-ɮɔ/ 'came in', but /ɔr-ʊɮ-ɮa/ 'inserted'.

 Vowel length

 The pronunciation of long and short vowels depends on the syllable's position in the word.
 In word-initial syllables, there is a phonemic contrast in vowel length.
 A long vowel has about 208% the length of a short vowel.
 In word-medial and word-final syllables, formerly long vowels are now only 127% as long as short vowels in initial syllables, but they are still distinct from initial-syllable short vowels.
 Short vowels in noninitial syllables differ from short vowels in initial syllables by being only 71% as long and by being centralized in articulation.
 As they are nonphonemic, their position is determined according to phonotactic requirements.

 Consonants

 The following table lists the consonants of Khalkha Mongolian.
 The consonants enclosed in parentheses occur only in loanwords.
+The occurrence of palatalized consonant phonemes, except /tʃ/ /tʃʰ/ /ʃ/ /j/, is restricted to words with [−ATR] vowels.